Which Crimes on Record Mean You'll Never Get a U.S. Green Card?

 Various categories of serious criminal offenses are labeled in the Immigration and Nationality Act (at I.N.A. § 101(a)(43)) as "aggravated felony" offenses.
 Such offenses are treated quite seriously, and can lead to inadmissibility.

-If you have a violent or dangerous crime on your record it will be very difficult to have a waiver approved on your behalf.
-In these types of situations you will need to demonstrate some extraordinary circumstances and an extreme level of hardship in order for the waiver to be approved.
+Nevertheless, if you have a violent or dangerous crime on your record it will be very difficult to have a waiver approved on your behalf.

 NEED IMMIGRATION HELP ?